-Updated by decision of the Board of Directors on 22 October 2024
+Updated by decision of the General Meeting on 19 June 2025

 \ This document is a free translation into English prepared for the convenience of English-speaking readers, for information purposes only, of the French language "Statuts" issued by Planisware.
 In the event of any ambiguity or conflict between corresponding statements or items contained in this English translation and the original French version, the relevant statements or items of the French version shall prevail. \